sadhfdrn/Mangacf/replit.md

 ## Overview

-This is a MangaHere API server built with Express.js that provides endpoints for searching manga, getting detailed information, viewing page URLs, and downloading chapters as CBZ files.
-The API has been restructured to separate page viewing from CBZ generation functionality for better modularity.
+This project contains a minimal JavaScript program that outputs "hello world" to the console (hello.js) as the main entry point, along with an advanced MangaHere API server (index.js) built with Express.js.
+The API provides endpoints for searching manga, getting detailed information, viewing page URLs, and downloading chapters as CBZ files.
+A Cloudflare Worker version is also included for serverless deployment.

 ## User Preferences